BenjaTK/Gaea/docs/tutorials/chunk_generation.md

 Gaea comes pre-packaged with multiple different generators, but for this example, we'll be using the `NoiseGenerator` node, the `TilemapGaeaRenderer` node, the Godot built-in `TileMap` node, and a `CharacterBody2D` node, which will represent our Player!

+> Only certain generators work with chunk loading.
+These are the `ChunkAwareGenerator`s, such as the noise or heightmap generators. `ChunkAwareGenerator` is an abstract class that you can extend to make your own generators, but shouldn't be used on its own.

 ![Nodes needed for the Tutorial](../assets/tutorials/chunk_generation/chunk-generation-nodes.png)

 ### Setup